 Sizes of fish seed used by respondents

-Table 8, revealed that the majority of the inland fish producers used 100 gm size of fish fingerlings, accounting for 56.67 per cent.
+Table 8 revealed that the majority of the inland fish producers used 100 gm size of fish fingerlings, accounting for 56.67 per cent.
 On the other hand, 26.65 per cent of producers used 150 gm size of fish fingerling, 11.68 per cent of producers used 200 gm size of fish fingerling and 5 per cent of producers used 250 gm size of fish fingerling.
-The preference for smaller fingerlings among inland fish producers was due to their cost effective.
+The preference for smaller fingerlings among inland fish producers was due to their cost effectiveness.

 Table 8: Sizes of fish seed used by respondents